iotaledger/wallet.rs/docOps/docs/specs/README.md

 ## Introduction

-The `Wallet.rs` library is a stateful package with a standardized interface to build applications with IOTA value transactions.
+The `wallet.rs` library is a stateful package with a standardized interface to build applications with IOTA value transactions.
 The package will be compatible with different platforms such as web, desktop and mobile.

 The package introduces the concept of an _account_ .
 An _account_ is a reference to, or a label for, a [seed](https://docs.iota.org/docs/getting-started/0.1/clients/seeds).
 An account has certain properties such as [addresses](https://github.com/Wollac/protocol-rfcs/blob/bech32-address-format/text/0020-bech32-address-format/0020-bech32-address-format.md) and [messages](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
 An account has various possible behaviours, including moving funds, looking for new messages, and making copies of message histories.
 An account should also be able to provide a degree of financial privacy and this should not incur any overhead.